-Switch to Header view.
-On the Financial dimensions FastTab, in the ExpenseAndIncomeCode field, select 902030000.
-In the Invoice date field, specify 3/31/2019.
+Switch to the Header view, and then, on the Financial dimensions FastTab, in the ExpenseAndIncomeCode field, select 902030000.
+In the Invoice date field, select 3/31/2019.

 Post the invoice.

-On the Deferrals page, verify that the deferral master record was created.
+On the Deferrals page (General ledger > Deferrals), verify that the deferral master record was created.

-Make sure that the Deferrals models page has the following line:
+Make sure that the Deferrals models page has the following line.